Sayantan03/HEXABYTES/README.md

 5. Approval Portal for CTC Booking Manager
 6. Portal for CTC Admin to modify tram details as well as to generate report for total fare of unreserved ticket, special pass and also can see the average rating of CTC by user.
 * Release v0.2.1(31-05-2020)
-This release contains the bug fixed version of v0.2
+<br/>This release contains the bug fixed version of v0.2
 * Release v1.0(13-05-2020)
+<br/> This release contains
 1. Welcome Screen for CTC customer added
 2. Unreserved ticket booking using online mode of payment
 3. CTC passenger can see the tram scheduled time table